Tropical Storm Barry (2001): Meteorological history

-On July 24, 2001, a tropical wave emerged off the west coast of Africa, and tracked westward across the Atlantic Ocean.
+On July 20, 2001, the cyclonic vorticity center of a tropical wave was first noted over Niger near 17°N, 12°E. Four days later, the tropical wave emerged off the west coast of Africa, and tracked westward across the Atlantic Ocean.
 Little cyclonic development occurred until July 28, when convection began to increase along the wave.
-The wave moved into the eastern Caribbean on July 29, and its convection continued to increase while it tracked west-northwest over the subsequent few days.
+The wave moved into the eastern Caribbean Sea on July 29, and its convection continued to increase while it tracked west-northwest over the subsequent few days.
 The disturbance emerged into the Gulf of Mexico on August 1, with rainfall noted over southern Florida and the western tip of Cuba.
 That same day, a broad low-pressure system developed along the wave near the Dry Tortugas at the end of the Florida Keys, which began to intensify as it moved northwestward.
 At around 1800 UTC on August 2, an Air Force Reserve Hurricane Hunter aircraft investigating the system discovered that the low had organized into a tropical storm, which received the name Barry.
 Post-hurricane season reanalysis, however, revealed that the low had become a tropical depression six hours earlier.
 There is uncertainty as to whether Barry actually held tropical characteristics at the time of designation, because of an upper-level low that was situated over the cyclone's surface center.

 When Barry became a tropical cyclone, its convection wrapped around roughly half of the center.
 Outflow in the eastern semicircle was good, although due to upper-level wind shear, it was restricted to southeast of the circulation.
 The cyclone became embedded within a mid- to-upper-level trough between the ridge over the central U.S. and the ridge over the northwestern Caribbean.
 A strong, upper-level cyclonic shear axis extended from just south of Cape Hatteras to near Brownsville, Texas, which prevented Barry from accelerating in forward speed.
 The ridge over the United States weakened, thus collapsing the steering pattern; this resulted in a west-southwestward drifting motion of the tropical storm by around August 3.
 Early on August 3, strong westerly winds prevailed, and separated the center of circulation from what limited convection remained.
 The storm quickly regained some convection, although maximum sustained winds remained weak, at about 40 mph (60 km/h).
 Despite a slight drop in barometric pressure, post-season analysis revealed Barry weakened into a tropical depression early on August 4 due to the persistent wind shear and falling external pressure.